wpquads/quick-adsense-reloaded/readme.txt

 * No revenue sharing from your Google AdSense advertising income.
 * Quicktags of Quick Adsense are 100% compatible to Quick AdSense Reloaded
 * No external script dependencies.
 All plugin code reside on your site.
-* Dynamic AdSense positioning: Assign Google AdSense ads to the beginning, middle and end of post, assign Ads after 'more' tag, before last paragraph, after certain paragraphs & assign Ads after certain images.
+* Dynamic AdSense positioning: Assign Google AdSense ads to the beginning, middle and end of post, assign dds after 'more' tag, before last paragraph, after certain paragraphs & assign Ads after certain images.
 * Insert Google AdSense ads specifically or randomly anywhere within a post.
-* Support any Ads code, not limited to Google Adsense only.
+* Support any Ads code, not limited to Google Adsense dds only.
 * Display up to a maximum of 10 Ads on a page.
 Google TOS allows publishers to place up to 3 Google Adsense for Content on a page.
-If you are using other Ads, you may display up to 10 Ads.
+If you are using other dds, you may display up to 10 Ads.
 * Support up to a maximum of 10 Ads codes on Sidebar Widgets.
 * Support up to a maximum of 10 Ads codes for specific placement & randomization within a post.
 * Insert Google AdSense ads on-the-fly, insert &lt;!--Ads1--&gt;, &lt;!--Ads2--&gt; ... , &lt;!--RndAds--&gt; to a post to accomplish this.
 * Disable Ads on-the-fly, insert &lt;!--NoAds--&gt;, &lt;!--OffDef--&gt;, &lt;!--OffWidget--&gt;, &lt;!--OffBegin--&gt; ... and more to a post to accomplish this.
 * The above quicktags can be inserted into a post easily via the additional Quicktag Buttons added to the HTML Edit Post SubPanel.

-= Improvements to original Quick AdSense plugin =
+= Improvements to original Quick AdSense Ads plugin =

 * Performance improvements
 * Serialized storing of Ad options instead storing every single option as separate table entry all over
 * Multi language support
 * Remove of small coding issues like "unexpected output" message when plugin is activated on several sites
-* Import / Export function makes plugin migrating to other sites easier
+* Import / Export function makes plugin migrating to other sites easier.
+Copy your dds code to other sites.

 = Safety improvements =